univention/ox-connector/docs/limitations.rst

 Integration of OX Connector and OX App Suite app
 ================================================

-Starting with version 2.1.2, Univention does support the use of :program:`OX Connector` towards the :program:`OX App Suite` app from Univention App Center.
+Starting with version 2.1.2,
+Univention supports the use of the :program:`OX Connector` for the :program:`OX App Suite` app from Univention App Center.
-The :program:`OX Connector` takes over the provisioning, the :program:`OX App Suite` ships the actual groupware.
+The :program:`OX Connector` handles the provisioning, while the :program:`OX App Suite` delivers the actual groupware.

-However, the OX Connector needs administrative credentials to create context objects in OX' database.
+However, the OX Connector needs administrative credentials to create context objects in the database for the :program:`OX App Suite`.
 The installation process doesn't know these credentials.
-Thus, you may need to reconfigure the :program:`OX Connector` after you installed :program:`OX App Suite` successfully.
-The reconfiguration runs automatically, if, and only if, both apps locate on the same UCS system.
+Therefore, you need to verify the configuration of the :program:`OX Connector` after you have successfully installed :program:`OX App Suite`.
+The reconfiguration runs automatically if, and only if, both apps locate on the same UCS system.

+If not,
-If not, you find the password on the UCS system that runs :program:`OX App Suite` in the file :file:`/etc/ox-secrets/master.secret`.
+you find the password in the file :file:`/etc/ox-secrets/master.secret` on the UCS system running :program:`OX App Suite`.
 The username of the administrative account is ``oxadminmaster``.
-You can set the credentials in the app settings of the :program:`OX Connecor`, see :ref:`app-configuration`.
+You need to set the credentials in the app settings of the :program:`OX Connecor`, see :ref:`app-configuration`.

 .. _limit-stop-at-conflict: